Make a perfect moving checklist

 Time to pack

-- If you decide to pack on your own, start a few weeks early and pack things you don’t use every day first.
+If you decide to pack on your own, start a few weeks early.
+You should pack things you don’t use every day first.
+Then you can proceed to pack areas of your home that get more traffic like the kitchen and living room.

-- Place heavy things in the bottom of moving boxes and also towards the bottom of the moving truck.
+Place heavy things in the bottom of moving boxes.
+You don’t want anything getting damaged or completely crushed by a heavier item.
+Also, place heavier boxes towards the bottom of the moving truck.

 Upon your arrival